Cultured Guru Logo

 One popular theory suggests that it was first concocted in the early 1920s by a bartender named Fernand Petiot at Harry’s New York Bar in Paris.
 Another story credits comedian George Jessel with creating the drink in the 1930s.

-Regardless of its exact origin, the Bloody Mary gained popularity as a hangover remedy and eventually became a beloved brunch staple worldwide.
+Regardless of its exact origin, the Bloody Mary gained popularity as a hangover remedy and eventually became a must-have on every brunch menu.

-Over time, variations of the original recipe emerged, including my creation of this Kimchi Bloody Mary—a fusion of cultures and flavors that brings a unique twist to this classic cocktail.
+Over time, variations of the original recipe emerged, including my creation of this Kimchi Bloody Mary!

 Equipment You Need for This Recipe